jimangel/jimangel.io/content/posts/2022-12-23-vmware-homelab-2023-p3-networking-storage.md

 ---
 # not too long or too short (think G-search)
-title: "VMware homelab 2023 (Part 2): How to install ESXi 7.1 and vCenter on a NUC cluster"
+title: "VMware homelab 2023 [Part 3]: How to configure VMware ESXi 7.1 networking and setup shared iSCSI storage"
 date: 2022-12-23
 # description is usually what's used in a google snippet
 # informs and interests users with a short, relevant summary of what a particular page is about.